|Funding Program:||Northern Australia Beef Roads Program

 The Australian Government has committed up to $4.03 million towards this $5.03 million project.

-Construction is expected to commence in early-2018.
+Construction is expected to commence in early-2018 and be completed by late 2018, weather permitting.

 Disclaimer: The material contained in this site is made available